Kadefrfr/Wifi-speed-test/README.md

 # Wifi-speed-test
 This is a bash script i wrote to automate the process of checking your WiFi speed at regular intervals.
 It first checks whether the speedtest-cli utility is installed on your system.
 If not, it prompts you to install it and exits.
 Once confirmed, the script enters an infinite loop where it runs a speed test every 5 minutes, providing real-time feedback on your network performance.
-This is useful for monitoring your connection over time, especially in environments with fluctuating network quality.

 To uses this code go into your teminal and use the command '''mkdir Wifi-test && cd Wifi-test''' then use '''nano speedtest.sh''' and copy the code to the file and hit ctrl + x, y, then enter to save the code